Quasi-Monte Carlo Method for Linear Combination Unitaries via Classical Post-Processing: NUMERICAL EXPERIMENT

 for $\bm t=(y,z)$.
 Since $G$ is the imaginary unit, the Hadamard test uses a circuit that extracts the imaginary value.
 We set $y_{\rm c}=z_{\rm c}=8$, which was sufficient to make the truncation error negligible at double precision in our experiments.

 First, Fig.~\ref{fig:green_exact} presents the results of numerical experiments focusing solely on numerical integration error.
 This situation corresponds to the case where $M$ is infinite.
-In the trapezoid and Simpson's rules, the error rates decrease as $K$ increases; however, unlike the previous section, no exponential decay is observed, and Simpson’s rule becomes advantageous as $K$ grows.
+In the trapezoid and Simpson's rules, the error rates decrease as $K$ increases; however, unlike the previous section, no exponential decay is observed.
+This is because exponential decay occurs only when the integrand decays in each dimension~\cite{trefethen2014exponentially}, and whereas the function $f(\bm{t})$ in Eq. (\ref{eq:green_ft}) does not decay with respect to $y$.
+Also, Simpson’s rule becomes advantageous as $K$ grows.
 The converging begins from $K \geq 10^3$, which means the Nyquist limit blocks the convergence until $K < 10^3$.
 Both MC and QMC steadily converge with increasing $K$, but QMC achieves a lower error rate more rapidly.

 Next, we present the results that also include statistical error, as shown in Fig.\ref{fig:green_m}.
-Panel (a) of Fig.\ref{fig:ground_exact2} ($M=1$) shows that the error rates at all estimation points are higher compared to Fig.\ref{fig:green_exact}.
+Panel (a) of Fig.\ref{fig:green_m} ($M=1$) shows that the error rates at all estimation points are higher compared to Fig.\ref{fig:green_exact}.
 Although the difference in error rates is not as significant as in the previous section, statistical error remains the dominant contribution.
 Panel (b) of Fig.\ref{fig:ground_exact2} displays the results for $M=100$, where statistical error becomes relatively small and the impact of numerical integration error becomes apparent.
 However, as in the previous section, increasing $K$ ultimately leads to overall error being dominated by the statistical error once again.
 Consequently, QMC achieves the lowest error rate for large values of $K$.
 As a result, QMC achieves the lowest overall error in this setup as well.